 LeapFrog LeapReader review: The unboxing

 I wish I had a video of the unboxing but I don’t.
-The box contained the LeapReader pen, charging cable that has a USB port and can connect with any cell phone adapter or a laptop.
+The box contained the LeapReader pen, a charging cable that has a USB port and can connect with any cell phone adapter or laptop.
 It also contained a book that comes with the starter pack.
 This book is sort of a sneak peek into how awesome the pen can be and contains a preview of all the other LeapReader books and interactive activities that one can purchase and use with the pen.

 One thing that we noticed was that the LeapReader book had tiny grey dots covering the whole page even the text and the images.
 A little research into it had us know that the dots were what helped the LeapReader “read”.
 The book also had a perforated attachment that was a preview of one of their writing books.
 This pen apparently even helps children in learning how to write.